Where is my Medication Manufactured? The U.S, China, India, or Turkey?

 However, many medications are made outside of the USA in places like India and Turkey and in fact these places are safe.
 You just need to ensure that your medication is coming from a trusted source.

-CheapoMeds is CIPA certified and works with CIPA certified dispensaries in places like India, Turkey and Mauritius.
+CheapoMeds works with licensed and regulated dispensaries around the world including India, Turkey and Mauritius.

 Their licensed and contracted pharmacies have been dispensing prescription medications to Americans for years.
 This means they have experienced pharmacists and team members working to serve you better to make your prescription and non-prescription medications both safe and affordable.